MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-add-multi-step-form.md

 1. Set start new session on load to no.
 1. Set Multiple records per user permitted to yes.

-> [!NOTE]
-> When creating an advanced from, it is important to plan the steps first.
-This will make the configuration process easier.
-Establish the individual steps and any conditional branches to the multi-step process.

 ## Create advanced form options
 <!-- Introduction paragraph -->